Skip to content Skip to footer navigation

 Health insurance is highly regulated.
 Health insurers can only increase premiums once a year and they must seek approval from the Minister for Health and Aged Care to do so.

 But at any time health insurers can close policies to new members.
 Insurers can also release new policies at any time.
-And we've found many instances of funds closing existing policies to new members while at the same time opening new policies that offer essentially the same cover but with a slightly different name and a much higher price tag
+And we've found many instances of funds closing existing policies to new members while at the same time opening new policies that offer essentially the same cover but with a slightly different name and a much higher price tag.

 Even when some funds keep cheaper Gold policies open to new customers, they don't advertise them – they spruik their newer, pricier policies instead

 And in October 2023, the top hospital policy Medibank offered with a $750 excess was Gold Complete Hospital, which cost NSW customers $255 a month.
 In November, Medibank closed this policy and released Gold Protect.
-This is essentially the same cover, but costs $300 per month at the same excess level – which is an extra $525 per year, or 17% more.
+This was essentially the same cover, but costs $300 per month at the same excess level – which is an extra $525 per year, or 17% more.

 Other price jumps we found include these NSW policies with $750 excess: